irosyadi/gitbook/app/browser-extension-addon.md

 ## Firefox Browser Add-On

+### Download
+- DownThemAll! : The Mass Downloader for your browser

+### Github
+- Enhanced GitHub : Display repo size, size of each file, download link and option to copy file contents
+- Gitako - GitHub file tree : File tree for GitHub, and more than that.

 ### Search Tools
 - Add custom search engine : Add a custom search engine to the list of available search engines in the search bar.
+- Selection Context Search : Right click on a selected text and choose the search website from the popup window or the context menu.
     - Swift Selection Search : Swiftly access your search engines in a popup panel when you select text in a webpage.

 ### Tab Management
 - Auto Tab Discard : Increase browser speed and reduce memory load and when you have numerous open tabs.